Academic Field Trip Guidelines

 - Know how to seek appropriate medical care (medical emergency) or a safe location.

-- Notify the Cal Maritime Risk Management office and your department of your location
+- Notify the Cal Maritime Risk Management office and your department of your location and status.

-- Travel leaders should not make direct, initial contact with family members without
+- Travel leaders should not make direct, initial contact with family members without student's permission.

 - When possible, students should communicate with their parents when emergencies arise.